-- 12.7 Where the tender recommended for acceptance is more than 15% below the budget a report to the Cabinet Member shall be required explaining the reasons for the difference and confirm that the contractor has provided written confirmation that they are able to fulfil the contract for their tendered sum. - An Officer must not enter into separate contracts, nor select a method of calculating the Total Value, in order to avoid the requirements of the Public Contracts Regulations 2006 (EU Procedures) or to minimise the application these CSOs (otherwise known as disaggregation)9. - Where the Public Contracts Regulations 2006 apply and tendering under an EU Procedure is required, the Officer (Line Manager or Chief Officer) shall consult the relevant guidance on the EU public procurement set out in the Purchasing Guides and formally consult with the Director for Procurement & I.T.
+12.7 The Council has a statutory duty under Regulation 69 to investigate any tender that appears to be abnormally low.
+Where the tender recommended for acceptance is more than 15% below the budget a report to the Cabinet Member shall be required explaining the reasons for the difference and confirm that the

+- contractor has provided written confirmation that they are able to fulfil the contract for their tendered sum. - 12.8 An Officer may consider dividing a contract into lots in accordance with Regulation 46.
+However, s/he must not enter into separate contracts, nor select a method of calculating the Total Value, in order to avoid the requirements of the Regulations or to minimise the application these CSOs (otherwise known as disaggregation). - 12.9 Where the Regulations apply and tendering under an EU Procedure is required, the Officer (Line Manager or Chief Officer) shall consult the relevant guidance on the EU public procurement set out in the Purchasing Guides and formally consult with the Director for Procurement & I.T.
 Strategy to determine the appropriate method of conducting the purchase. - Where no pre-existing disposal arrangements are in place (or have been agreed, disposals of assets must be carried out in accordance with Financial Regulations.
 Usually this will involve the relevant items being sent to public auction (and in most instances contain a reserve value placed on them), except where better value for money is likely to be obtained by inviting Quotations and Tenders.
-In the latter event, the method of disposal of surplus or obsolete stocks/stores or assets other than land must be formally agreed with the Executive Director of Finance & Corporate Governance. - Providing services to external purchasers must be in compliance with the Local Authorities (Goods and Services) Act 1970 and/or the Local Government Act 2003.
-Cabinet Member approval must be sought for the provision of services to other public bodies where the value is in excess of £100,000, and a recommendation from Cabinet to the Council is needed for approval to develop a business case for trading with the private sector.
+In the latter event, the method of disposal of surplus or obsolete stocks/stores or assets other than land must be formally agreed with the Executive Director of Finance & Corporate Governance. - Providing services to external public sector purchasers must be in compliance with the Local Authorities (Goods and Services) Act 1970 and/or the Local Government Act 2003.
+Cabinet Member approval must be sought for the provision of services to other public bodies where the value is in excess of £100,000, and a recommendation from Cabinet to the Council is needed for approval to develop a business case for trading with the private sector. - 12.12 Best Value and partnership arrangements are subject to all UK and EU procurement legislation and must follow these CSOs.
+If in doubt, Officers must seek the formal advice of the Director for Procurement & I.T.
+Strategy in writing. - Prior to commencing a procurement exercise involving the use of either the Competitive Dialogue; or Competitive Procedure with Negotiation; or Innovation Partnership procedure a Cabinet Member Decision must be obtained from the relevant Cabinet Member(s) and the Leader, acting on advice from the Director of Law and the Director for Procurement & I.T.
+Strategy.